veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-A hydroelectric power facility (see [Figure](#fig5)) converts the gravitational potential energy of water behind a dam to electric energy.
+A hydroelectric power facility (see [Figure 5](#fig5)) converts the gravitational potential energy of water behind a dam to electric energy.
 (a) What is the gravitational potential energy relative to the generators of a lake of volume
 $$ 50.0 \text{km}^{3} $$ $$ \left( \text{mass}=5.00\times 10^{13}\kg \right)$$,
 given that the lake has an average height of 40.0 m above the generators?